Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 vegbed microgreen bamboo grow mat

 The soil is Home Microgreens Potting Mix.
-This potting mix has outperformed all of the professional grower mixes and potting mixes sold in garden centers we have tested so far
+This potting mix has outperformed all of the professional grower potting mixes sold in garden centers we have tested so far

 Listen to an Audio Version of the Article